-According to statistics [1, 2], more than 50% of users prefer checking their inbox on mobile devices these days.
+According to statistics, 43% of users prefer checking their inboxes on mobile devices these days.
 In light of this trend, it’s crucial for email clients to be both desktop and mobile-friendly.
 That means their design should be adapted to fit various screen sizes.

 There are numerous email clients nowadays, including Eudora, Outlook, AOL, Thunderbird, Lotus Notes, Yahoo!, Hotmail, Google Mail, and many more.
-Each of these applications displays the same email in their own way, with their own pros and cons.
+Each of these applications displays the same email in its own way, with its own pros and cons.

 Emailing is one of the most effective digital marketing and advertising tools.
 It also facilitates client-service-owner communication in a particularly efficient way.

 Emails generally fit into one of the following types: